deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 <h2 align="center">8.
 Kubernetes (will refine later)</h2>

 <pre>

+We can use Deployment Manager to create a Google Kubernetes Engine cluster.

 The atomic unit for a virtualisation environment is the VM, while the atomic unit for a Kubernetes environment is the pod, so the smallest thing you can deploy on a Kubernetes cluster is a pod.
 But inside of each pod is one or more containers anyway.
 Application code exists in containers and,